We Can...

 Studying the metric system is fundamental to learning math, science and technology (MST)skills.
 The metric system of measurement is MST's standard unit of measurement and it is used by just about every country in the world.

-To make my example I cut through the side of a cereal box with a pair of standard scissors, trimmed one surface with a utility knife, and finished by going to my drafting machine and drawing a one centimeter grid.
+Back to the photo: to make my example I cut through the side of a cereal box with a pair of standard scissors, trimmed one surface with a utility knife, and finished by going to my drafting machine and drawing a one centimeter grid.

 It took me eight minutes but